Spearheads are usually in combination with other symbols to express certain meanings.

 One thing that is certain is that the term Polynesian or Polynesia incorporates many tribes including Marquesans, Samoans, Niueans, Tongans, Cook Islanders, Hawaiians, Tahitians, and Maori.
-All of these tribes are genetically linked to the indigenous peoples from parts of Southeast Asia.

 However, Polynesian languages may actually vary slightly from each other, and in some cases, they actually differ quite significantly.
 There are some words, which are basically the same throughout all Polynesian languages, reflecting the deepest core of all Polynesian cultures.
 Moana (ocean) and mana (spiritual force and energy) are two terms that transcend all Polynesian cultures.